+T

+6. Check pupils' understanding of

+instructions before a task begins.

+Thurs Theme 6: Sessions 1 and 2

+am

+Thurs TLA (with FT) Assessment Suggested reading

+pm

-Make accurate and productive use 2.
-Good assessment helps teachers avoid being of assessment over-influenced by potentially misleading factors, such as how busy pupils appear.
-3. Before using any assessment, teachers should be clear about what type of assessment they will use and why.
-Fri am Tutorials Fri pm PWB (with FT) Adaptive Teaching Suggested reading Mental health therapies and the impact of Social Emotional and Mental Health (SEMH) on classroom behaviour and management Promote good progress and outcomes by pupils Pupils with SEN/D are likely to require additional or adapted support; working closely with colleagues, families and pupils to understand barriers and identify effective strategies is essential.
-How pupils learn Regular purposeful practice of what has previously been taught can help consolidate material and help pupils remember what they have learned.
+Making accurate and productive use of assessment; developing effective assessment and feedback strategies TS6 Make accurate and productive use of assessment Effective assessment is critical to teaching because it provides teachers with information about pupils' understanding and needs.
+Good assessment helps teachers avoid being over-influenced by potentially misleading factors, such as how busy pupils appear.
+Before using any assessment, teachers should be clear about what type of assessment they will use and why.
+Fletcher-Wood, H. (2018) Responsive Teaching: Cognitive Science and Formative Assessment in Practice.
+London: Routledge.

+Fri am Tutorials

+Fri PWB (with FT) Adaptive Teaching Suggested reading

+pm

+Mental health therapies and 1.
+Pupils with SEN/D are likely to require • Glazzard, J. and Bligh, C. (2018 ).)

+the impact of Social Emotional and Mental Health additional or adapted support; working closely with colleagues, families and Meeting the Mental Health Needs of Young Children 4-11 Years (Positive

+(SEMH) on classroom pupils to understand barriers and Mental Health).
+Critical Publishing

+behaviour and management identify effective strategies is essential.
+Ltd

+4 TS2 Promote good progress and outcomes by pupils Regular purposeful practice of what has previously been taught can help consolidate material and help pupils remember what they have learned.
 Requiring pupils to retrieve information from memory and spacing practice so that pupils revisit ideas after a gap are also likely to strengthen recall.
 Worked examples that take pupils through each step of a new process are also likely to support pupils to learn.
-Glazzard, J. and Bancroft, K. (2018) Meeting the Mental Health Needs of Learners 11-18 Years (Positive Mental Health).
-Critical Publishing Ltd. Glazzard, J. and Bostwick, R. (2018) Positive Mental Health: A Whole School Approach.
+Glazzard, J., Potter, M and Stones, S. (2019) Meeting the Mental Health Needs of Young Children 0-5 Years (Positive Mental Health).
+Critical Publishing Ltd Glazzard, J. and Bostwick, R. (2018) Positive Mental Health: A Whole School Approach.
 Critical Publishing Ltd. Hollincsley, J. (2018) An Educator's Guide to Mental Health and Wellbeing in Schools.
 John Catt Educational Ltd. Honeybourne, V. (2018) The Neurodiverse Classroom: A Teacher's Guide to Individual Learning Needs and How to Meet Them.
 Jessica Kingsley Publishers.
 Jones, K. (2019) Retrieval Practice: Research and Resources for Every Classroom: Resources and Research for Every Classroom.
-John Catt Educational Ltd. 4 Wed School-based Follow expert colleagues' classroom practice Mentor support
+John Catt Educational Ltd. Wed School-based Follow expert colleagues' classroom Mentor support practice Trainee to work with the mentor to Learn how expert colleagues break tasks down into constituent components understand school's planning guidelines when first setting up independent practice.